 On one hand, I think we are overly concerned with germs and sanitation.
 Our immune systems need to interact with a wide variety of bacteria in order to get stronger and we’ve been making this process increasingly difficult.

 I’ve found that the best and least expensive way to avoid antibacterial chemicals is to make many of our own products.
-Since studies show that regular soap and water are just as effective, I just focus on teaching our children proper hand washing and hygiene.
+I have made our own natural hand sanitizer and disinfectant spray when I feel like we really need it.
+For everyday life though, since studies show that regular soap and water are just as effective, I just focus on teaching our children proper hand washing and hygiene.

 Here are some of our favorite natural soap recipes and products: